fluke/restockrocket.io/_posts/2021-12-17-How-Restock-Rocket-pro-plan-back-in-stock-SMS-works.md

 | Rest of World        |    - | $0.10 |

-Please note that if you use emojis or special accented characters in your SMS templats, you will incur twice the costs as the formatting required (USC2) reduces the number of characters available by half.
+Please note that if you use emojis or special accented characters in your SMS templates, you will incur twice the costs as the formatting required reduces the number of characters available per segment by half.